landhb/DrawBridge/README.md

 ## Customizing a Unique 'knock' Packet

-If you wish to customize your knock a little more you can edit the TCP header options in trigger.c.
+If you wish to customize your knock a little more you can edit the TCP header options in client/bridge.c.
 For instance, maybe you want to make your knock packet have the PSH,RST,and ACK flags set and a window size of 3104.
 Turn those on:

 ```c
 // Flags